PascalBod/lm-vm/README.md

 Log in as *developer* user.
 Close the **Welcome to Linux Mint** window.

 In the VirtualBox menu, select **Devices > Insert Guest Additions CD image...**.
-If a window inviting you to run the installation does not appear, double-click on the CD icon that appeared on the desktop.
+A window inviting you to run the installation should be displayed.If this is not the case, double-click on the CD icon that appeared on the desktop.
 In the file explorer window, right-click on the **VBoxLinuxAdditions.run** file and select **Run as Administrator**.
 The password you are then asked for is the one you chose at installation time.

 Once the guest additions are installed, you can right-click on the CD icon and select **Eject**.